Part of: GS-III- Disaster Management (PT-MAINS-PERSONALITY TEST)

-This kind of indexing will be helpful in comparing the overall risk across large number of cities or region and also in prioritization of cities to implement appropriate disaster mitigation measures.
+This kind of indexing will be helpful in comparing the overall risk across a large number of cities or regions and also in the prioritization of cities to implement appropriate disaster mitigation measures.

 NDMA through Building Materials & Technology Promotion Council (BMTPC) has prepared Upgraded Earthquake Hazard Maps and Atlases for the country for better planning and policies.

-Leveraging the technology of geographic information system (GIS), NDMA have taken up a project for disaster risk management by establishing GIS Server and creation of database to integrate data obtained from various stakeholders to increase disaster preparedness, mitigation, damage assessment, response and relief management efforts.
+Leveraging the technology of geographic information system (GIS), NDMA has taken up a project for disaster risk management by establishing a GIS Server and creating of a database to integrate data obtained from various stakeholders to increase disaster preparedness, mitigation, damage assessment, response and relief management efforts.